How Long Does Mastering Take?

 These timelines include critical listening, tonal adjustments, dynamics control, and ensuring your music is ready to play confidently according to its intended balance, level, and impact.

-2. Scheduling and Intake Forms
+Scheduling and Intake Forms

 Turnaround time depends not only on the scope of the project, but also on when the intake form is submitted.
 Submitting the intake form as early as possible allows me to plan around your mix completion date and reserve time on the calendar.

 If the intake form is submitted in advance, I can pencil your project in for the day after your mix is scheduled to be ready, which often allows for a faster turnaround.
-This is especially helpful for singles and time-sensitive releases.
+This is especially helpful for time-sensitive releases.

 If the intake form is submitted at the same time as the finished mix, scheduling becomes subject to current availability.
 In those cases, mastering begins when time opens up, and turnaround may be later than the standard estimates listed above.